-Originally a French Immersion Teacher, I have paused my professional career in order to pursue ceramic studies at Sheridan College.
+Originally a French Immersion Teacher, a change in course has led me to pursue ceramic studies at Sheridan College.
 I am passionate about my craft and the complexities of ceramic processes and materials.
-My practice encompasses material exploration of low to high-fire clays with and without additions of materials, glazes in electric and atmospheric kilns, hand-building, wheel-throwing and slip-casting techniques in the quest to make functional work to beautify daily life as well as sculptures.
+My practice encompasses material exploration of low to high-fire clays with and without additions of materials, glazes in electric and atmospheric kilns, hand-building, wheel-throwing and slip-casting techniques in the quest to make unusual functional work to beautify daily life.

 2012 – 16 Planned and delivered clay classes for children aged 5-12 in a variety of school settings to increase children’s 3D modeling skills, provide an alternate art experience and contribute to children’s appreciation of school activities, as reported by teachers and students.

 2013 – 2014 Delivered and planned therapeutic clay classes for adults at the Centre Francophone de Toronto to provide art therapy and foster personal accomplishment to patients undergoing psychotherapy, increasing patient’s recovery and feeling of self-worth.

-1993- present Raised 4 children, managed household, children’s school/extracurricular schedules, pursued graduate degrees, designed and implemented house constructions projects.
+1993 – present Raised 4 children, pursued graduate degrees, designed and implemented house constructions projects.